-Terms to avoid
+Terms to avoid and other considerations

 Terms and definitions continue to evolve over time and often mean different things to different groups and individuals.
-We have included some pointers here for terms to avoid, these are not exhaustive.
+We have included some pointers here for terms to avoid or alternative meanings you should consider before using them, although these are not exhaustive.

-Many of us recognise and understand overt derogatory language but there are many types of offensive language that we may not recognise as easily.
+Many of us recognise and understand overt derogatory language, but there are many types of offensive language that we may not recognise as easily.

 It is important to remember that some language is not intended to be offensive but may be interpreted as such.
 The interpretation is based on the recipient's personal circumstances and experiences, that we may not share or understand.
-So, it's important to think about the words we use, ask people how they want to be referred to and listen when people say that they find a term inappropriate or offensive.
+It's therefore important to think about the words we use, ask people how they want to be referred to, and listen when people say that they find a term inappropriate or offensive.